-- NEW: Al-Shabaab rebels claim responsibility for the attack
+- Al-Shabaab rebels claim responsibility for the attack

-- NEW: A minivan packed with explosives hit a restaurant popular with security forces
+- A minivan packed with explosives hit a restaurant popular with security forces

 - At least 10 people were injured

 - Last week, militants carried out a deadly attack on Somalia's presidential palace

 A car bomb exploded Thursday, killing at least 12 people near Somalia's national intelligence headquarters in the capital of Mogadishu, security spokesman Idris Aden said.

 At least 10 other people were injured in the blast after a minivan packed with explosives crashed into a restaurant and blew up, sending flames and black smoke into the air.